axelvaldez/radical-companies/_posts/rFiction/First of Earth/2022-02-28-E02-Sweet-Home-Chicago.markdown

  <p>He insisted that he was going to be part of the kid’s life, but she knew he wouldn’t be.
 He got frustrated dealing with people slower than him, and children, by definition, are slower.
 But Vic was sure that when he grew up, he’d appreciate what “his dad” was going to create.</p>

 <h2>The Boss</h2>
- </p>“Funny, the language they use,” Sammie said, “It’s all so self-important and it must be meant to make people feel bad for always falling short of their idealized new man.
+ <p>“Funny, the language they use,” Sammie said, “It’s all so self-important and it must be meant to make people feel bad for always falling short of their idealized new man.
 They published some kind of a rant and at the end justified the whole thing with ‘this is simply for your damn good’.
 Who’d come up with something like that?”</p>
- </p>“Yes, not very convincing,” Kiki chuckled.
+ <p>“Yes, not very convincing,” Kiki chuckled.
 Then she added, “It’s something that good ole’ Vic would say.”
 Sammie stopped what she was doing and she asked, “Did you just say Boswell?
 Vic Boswell?”
 Kiki snickers, “Umhum… I am sure you have deep memories of him.”
 When she noticed the silence, she turned to Sammie and something was definitely not right with her.
 “Are you OK?
 Why did you ask?”</p>
- </p>“Kiki, I think Vic is the Boss!”</p>
+ <p>“Kiki, I think Vic is the Boss!”</p>
  <p>After a moment of hesitation, Kiki broke out laughing.
 “Oh, for crying out loud, Samantha Bellamy, that’d be way, way too obvious.
 BOSS-well, really?
 No way!”</p>

 <h2>The Mountain Comes to Muhammad</h2>
- </p>“OK, so if Vic won’t come to be with Munjez, then Munjez is going to visit him.
+ <p>“OK, so if Vic won’t come to be with Munjez, then Munjez is going to visit him.
 Before things get any stranger over there, I want Munjez to spend some time with his dad.
 That was the whole point of having Vic father him.”</p>
  <p>Kiki was not all happy about Sammie’s decision, but she was right.
 “Can’t you reach out to him again and ask him to come.
 He promised.”</p>
- </p>“I’ve done that a bunch of times, Kiki, and he won’t respond.
+ <p>“I’ve done that a bunch of times, Kiki, and he won’t respond.
 Lately, he doesn’t even show up in the Mods or anything.
 I don’t want to have to tell Munjez that his father died or some other awful lie.”</p>
- </p>“Sammie, he’s just a baby.
+ <p>“Sammie, he’s just a baby.
 There’s plenty of time before you have to tell him anything.”</p>
- </p>“I know, but it’s more than that.
+ <p>“I know, but it’s more than that.
 If we want him to really <em>know</em> his dad, then they have to start interacting now.
 It’s like learning a language, it starts from day one, otherwise your brain removes any connection that is not reinforced by the environment you grow up in.
 No dad, and your brain removes what could have been dad processes.
 I think it’s worth the trip to give Munjez, and Vic, a chance.”</p>

 <h2>You Won’t Like It</h2>
  <p>In space, she was not a celebrity, but she was well known.
 In any case, she had spent a lot of time here while they were finishing the Minor habitat and she had worked and lived with a lot of these people.
 As she went to her quarters it was all, “Wow, long time” and “Hey the little one is not so little anymore,” or “Hey, you look just like your Mod.”
 Vic, of course, was nowhere to be found.
 She was almost done setting up the room for Munjez when he finally showed up.</p>
- </p>“Sorry, I’ve been very busy.
+ <p>“Sorry, I’ve been very busy.
 I have not spent much time in the Mods but I wasn’t avoiding you.
 Sorry.”</p>
  <p>Sammie almost launched into a lecture but before the words came out of her mouth, she realized it would be a waste of time.</p>
- </p>“Hi, Vic.
+ <p>“Hi, Vic.
 Would you like to say hello to Munjez, you know, your son?”
 She could not help it.</p>
  <p>He walked over to where Munjez was sleeping and looked at him.
 For a moment it looked like he was going to pick him up, but he backed off.
 However, he kept looking at him and it was a tender, almost longing look.
 There was hope, Sammie thought.</p>
- </p>“How’s Kiki?”</p>
+ <p>“How’s Kiki?”</p>
- </p>“She’s fine and worried that I am out traveling with the baby, even though she knows this is the safest place we could possibly be.”</p>
+ <p>“She’s fine and worried that I am out traveling with the baby, even though she knows this is the safest place we could possibly be.”</p>
  <p>His attempt at chit chat was pathetic and he looked uncomfortable.
 Sammie wanted to give him a break and try to inject humor into the conversation.
 “By the way, you wouldn’t happen to be the Boss, would you Vic Boswell?”
 She emphasized “Bos” as she pronounced his surname.
 “Kiki thinks that’s funny.”</p>
- </p>“Yes, I am.”</p>
+ <p>“Yes, I am.”</p>
- </p>“That’s not funny, Vic,” was all that came out of Sammie.</p>
+ <p>“That’s not funny, Vic,” was all that came out of Sammie.</p>
- </p>“I wasn’t being funny.
+ <p>“I wasn’t being funny.
 You asked me a question and I gave you the straight answer.”</p>
  <p>He had a half smirk on his face, as if knew what was coming next and you didn’t.
 That look normally made him attractive, but not now.</p>
- </p>“Vic… you are the Boss.
+ <p>“Vic… you are the Boss.
 Is that what you just said?”</p>
- </p>“Twice before, yes, and yes again for the third time.
+ <p>“Twice before, yes, and yes again for the third time.
 Come on, Sammie, you did figure it out.
 Oh, wait, you did and Kiki thought it was funny.
 Got it.
 So why did you come if not to ask me face to face?”</p>
- </p>“I came to have Munjez spend time with you.”
+ <p>“I came to have Munjez spend time with you.”
 As she was saying it, she knew that he was right.
 “OK, so I asked you and you answered and I couldn’t be more disappointed.
 But, WHY?”
 She stopped and calmed herself down one deep breath at a time.
 “Forget I asked why.
 The important question is, are you going to spend time with Munjez?
 I am not worried that you’ll infect him with your bullshit, he’s too young for that.
 But I do want you to spend time with him.
 If you can’t because of your guru duties, then I’ll go back and I’ll figure out what to tell Munjez about you.
 And, don’t worry, I won’t make you the bad guy.”</p>
- </p>“I’ll spend time with him.
+ <p>“I’ll spend time with him.
 Actually, seeing him in real life did make an impact on me.
 You did the right thing coming here with Munjez.
 More than you know.”</p>
  <p>Vic seemed more relaxed after saying that.
 He offered to sit down with Sammie and explain what’s going on.
 “You won’t like it, but you’ll grok it better once you know what led to all this.”</p>

 <h2>Catching Up, Catching On</h2>
  <p>They found each other in the multihall.
 Vic was already there and he was chatting with a short stocky guy.
 Sammie kind of remembered him, but could not place him.
 Sammie sat down and the stocky fellow left after giving her a weird glance and a weirder smirk.</p>
  <p>After they were alone, Sammie got right into it.</p>
- </p>“Given all the secrecy, you’ve obviously already ejected transparency out the airlock.
+ <p>“Given all the secrecy, you’ve obviously already ejected transparency out the airlock.
 And the fact that they call you the Boss pretty much tells me that decentralization is out, too.
 So much for Commitments, then.”</p>
- </p>“Transparency is not ‘out the airlock’ as you said.
-You asked me if I was the Boss and I told you without hesitation.”</p>
+ <p>“Transparency is not ‘out the airlock’ as you said.
+You asked me if I was the Boss and I told you without hesitation.”<p>
- </p>“Yes, but that’s only because you’ve known me for a very long time and you know there was no point denying it.”</p>
+ <p>“Yes, but that’s only because you’ve known me for a very long time and you know there was no point denying it.”</p>
- </p>“Transparency is about not hiding things, but it’s not about broadcasting them, either.
+ <p>“Transparency is about not hiding things, but it’s not about broadcasting them, either.
 I would tell anybody who asked.
 If that’s not being transparent, then…”</p>
- </p>“Vic… does that line of thinking really work on people that have grown up in a RADICAL environment like these people have?
+ <p>“Vic… does that line of thinking really work on people that have grown up in a RADICAL environment like these people have?
 Really?”</p>
- </p>“I would tell anybody who asked like you did.
+ <p>“I would tell anybody who asked like you did.
 If that’s not being transparent, then…”</p>
- </p>“Hasn’t anybody pointed out that transparency is about not surprising the very people who are going to be impacted by a decision?
+ <p>“Hasn’t anybody pointed out that transparency is about not surprising the very people who are going to be impacted by a decision?
 And what you aim to do surely would impact, y’know, HUMANITY!
 Except it’s not going to spread beyond the reach of your voice.”</p>
- </p>“That’s your interpretation of transparency, but we are being transpar…”</p>
+ <p>“That’s your interpretation of transparency, but we are being transpar…”</p>
- </p>“There are no versions of transparency,” she interrupted.
+ <p>“There are no versions of transparency,” she interrupted.
 “You are either transparent or you are playing with words.
 You are plenty smart, and you are good at playing with words.
 But, tell me: are you dictating what everybody’s purpose is, too?
 Are you going to put the kibosh on experimentation unless sanctioned by you?”
 Vic was going to say something, but she would not let him.
 “And, let me guess, meaningful is whatever comes out of your mouth and they’ll be part of whatever group you tell them to join.
 So much for Principles.
 That’s a heck of a, I don’t know, rebellion?”</p>
- </p>“Correction.
+ <p>“Correction.
 As in, course correction.”</p>
- </p>“Correction?
+ <p>“Correction?
 What in the universe does that mean?
 Our RADICAL culture is broken and you have the fix for it?
 And you got that from, let’s see, aliens you met while on a stroll outside?
 Vic, are you hearing yourself?
 What’s happened to you?”</p>
- </p>“Munjez.
+ <p>“Munjez.
 Munjez happened to me.
 Actually, before that, when you asked me to be his dad.
 It opened my eyes to what was lacking in our society.”</p>
- </p>“And what would that be?”</p>
+ <p>“And what would that be?”</p>
- </p>“Respect.
+ <p>“Respect.
 Acknowledgement of those of us who are naturally superior.
 Like you.
 And humility.
 All of those things are missing but they are necessary.”</p>
- </p>“Don’t bring me into this… Wait, what about Munjez and what do you mean by ‘necessary?’”</p>
+ <p>“Don’t bring me into this… Wait, what about Munjez and what do you mean by ‘necessary?’”</p>
- </p>“Remember when you asked me if I wanted to have a child with you?
+ <p>“Remember when you asked me if I wanted to have a child with you?
 At first I said yes like I would to most of your ideas because crazy as they may sound at first, they are always solid.
 But afterwards, it made me think and I saw myself from a perspective I hadn’t seen myself before.
 I was 22 then and I had not spent any time thinking about anything beyond next week, but just the idea of being a father changed that.
 That’s when I realized that I had to make my mark, I had to do something that would make Munjez proud of me.
 And I wanted it to be world changing.”</p>
- </p>“That’s very sweet and touching, Vic.
+ <p>“That’s very sweet and touching, Vic.
 But what do you mean by the necessary things that are missing?
 And why didn’t you talk to me about this before?”
 And then, with a shade of sadness in her voice, “Vic, we talked all the time, before, during, and after Munjez was born.
 Until a few months ago, we talked all the freaking time.
 Why…”</p>
- </p>“Because I knew you would rebuke me.
+ <p>“Because I knew you would rebuke me.
 The youngest Bellamy would not go against the Bellamy ideals that took over humanity.
 And as much as you don’t want to acknowledge it, you have a platform and could prevent me from leading this charge.”</p>
- </p>“Bellamy tradition… ?
+ <p>“Bellamy tradition… ?
 Vic, I wouldn’t have rebuked you, but I would have suggested that you run an experiment.
 Instead it went from your head into full production.
 Universal domination, that’s what it sounds like to me.
 In any case, I just wanted you to spend time with…” She froze mid-sentence.
 Then she gave him a furious look, got up, and ran back to her quarters.
 But it was too late and Munjez was gone.</p>

 <p style="text-align:right; font-family: American Typewriter, serif; "><a href="https://radicalcompanies.com/2022/03/01/e03-give-him-back">Next Episode</a></p>